GRVKMR2003/spring-boot-annotations/README.md

-# Spring Boot Important Annotations
+# Spring Boot top Important Annotations

 Spring Boot provides several annotations that simplify development by handling configurations, dependency injections, and data handling.
 Below is a list of key annotations with examples.